MAAbbasi-Vineh/Data-Augmentation/README.md

 # Availability of the code

-The code for the various sections of this study is available in the file titled "S 3_main scripts.ipynb."
+The code for the various sections of this study is available in the file titled **"S 3_main scripts.ipynb."**.
 To facilitate ease of use and understanding, important sections have been annotated with comments highlighting areas that may require modification.
 This file includes code for different parts of the analysis, including:

 **Code for applying data augmentation for deep learning model inputs **